autermann/scidb/examples/loadpipe/README.txt

-    NOTE: Running this loop when nyse_feeder.py is feeding data at close to real time (--scale=N and N < about 10), the several iquery invocations will begin to conflict with loadpipe.py's loadcsv calls, and loadpipe.py will fall behind.
+    NOTE: Running this loop when nyse_feeder.py is feeding data at close to real time (--scale=N and N < about 10), the several iquery invocations will begin to conflict with loadpipe.py's queries, and loadpipe.py will fall behind.
 Just sayin'.

 Demo Cookbook
 =============